 Most of us are pretty happy with our computer systems.
 The tons of features like video editing, virtualization, pdf annotating etc. are all packed into one system and makes it possible to do anything with these high power machines.
 They will be fresh and lightning fast in the beginning and will manage to run calm and quiet.
 Our CPU start to liberate more and more heat, as our computer get heavily loaded over time.
 A loaded truck burns a ton of fuel to climb a small dune, naturally!
-And so are some cool solutions to this problem using CPU Temperature Monitor software.
+And so are some cool solutions to this problem using any of these best CPU Temperature Monitor.

 I have searched and compiled a list of 17 best free CPU temperature monitor software for windows OS.
 Scan through it and see if you find one that best addresses your needs.
 Here we go!

 - 1 Top 17 CPU Temperature Monitor Software for Windows

 - 1.5 NZXT CAM Software

 - 1.8 Atera

 - 1.10 OP Manager Monitoring Tool

 - 1.11 HWiNFO